Principles in Foot and Ankle Pathology

 2 Varus vs Valgus

-Varus and Valgus Hindfoot are asociated with different pathologies, Varus feet are very common but a few degrees are badly tolerated.
-Varus locks the subtalar joint in supination and makes a rigid foot that is not able to adapt to irregularities in the terrain.
+Varus and Valgus Hindfoot are asociated with different pathologies, Varus flatfoot is very common and few degrees of varus are badly tolerated.
+As it locks the subtalar joint in supination and makes a rigid foot that is not able to adapt to irregularities in the terrain

 3 Flat foot vs Cavus Foot